 When it comes to water supply, we carry out field and model research, which allows us to both quantify and manage freshwater supply via innovative technological solutions.
 This contributes to a robust water provision for agriculture, industry, drinking water and nature.
 By implementing smart measures in the field, such as subirrigation, reuse of (industrial) effluent, controlled drainage and water-balance management through targeted vegetation management, water shortages can be redressed in dry periods.

-To address the impact of climate change, we work on smart combinations of water technology and ecology for the urban environment.
-For instance, we combine nature with water storage, so that threatened water shortages or heat stress can be prevented and the city’s biodiversity strengthened.
-Take for instance the optimal evapotranspiration of a ‘blue-green’ roof with a closed water loop, like the one currently installed on an Amsterdam hotel.
+To mitigate the impact of climate change, we work on smart combinations of water technology and ecology for the urban environment.
+For example, we combine nature with water storage, so that imminent water shortages or heat stress can be prevented and the city’s biodiversity strengthened.
+Take for instance solutions like optimal evaporation and cooling of ‘blue-green’ roofs with a closed water loop, as currently under study at Smartroof 2.0 in Amsterdam.